Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-54-here-be-dragons.md

 "So?"

-"So… uh…"
+"So... uh..."

 Patel gave him a stern look.
 "Maybe you should save the bitching about them for when you’ve actually got a *point?"* she suggested.

 "...Right."

-"I’d feel better if there were some Gaoians in the formation…" Dye muttered.
+"I’d feel better if there were some Gaoians in the formation..."
+Dye muttered.

 "Yeah, well, the Kwmbwrw asked them to stay out except in emergencies," Taylor explained.